Las Vegas has become one of the top destinations for foodies. But you don’t have to break the bank to fill your tummy.

 The Buffet at Luxor

 The Buffet at Luxor is one of the cheapest buffets on the Las Vegas strip.
+Sometimes I’ll head here for a cheap buffet brunch in Vegas if I’m staying on the South end of the strip.

 In addition to being cheap and yummy, the Luxor buffet offers an option to purchase a pass.
 This allows you to fill up at any meal time for a set price during your trip.